Silicosis Toolbox Talk

 Silicosis Safety Talk

 Silicosis is a form of lung disease that is caused by inhaling silica dust.
-Over time, silica dust builds up in the lungs and breathing passages, which in turn leads to scarring, and makes it hard to breathe.
+Over time, silica dust builds up in the lungs and breathing passages, which in turn leads to scarring, making it hard to breathe.

 There are 3 types of silicosis: acute, chronic, and accelerated.